-A standard setting study is conducted for the first CRC® examination administered following a new practice analysis to ensure that pass/fail decisions are based on sound psychometric practice and theory and are realistic and appropriate in terms of setting standards for evaluating the body of knowledge required for competent practice.
-The study is conducted by a panel of subject matter experts (Standard Setting Committee) who serve as judges and work under the guidance of the testing agency.
-Standard Setting Committee members are selected to represent a variety of practice settings, areas of expertise, geographic locations, and other demographic factors so that there is no undue influence by committee members representing a particular group of Candidates.
+A standard setting study is conducted for the first CRC^{\otimes} examination administered following a new practice analysis to ensure that pass/fail decisions are based on sound psychometric practice and theory and are realistic and appropriate in terms of setting standards for evaluating the body of knowledge required for competent practice.
+The study is conducted by a panel of subject matter experts (CRC^{\otimes} Standard Setting Committee) who serve as judges and work under the guidance of the testing agency.
+CRC^{\otimes} Standard Setting Committee members are currently certified, actively practicing, and are selected to represent characteristics of the population to be certified including a variety of practice settings, areas of expertise, geographic locations, and other demographic factors so that there is no undue influence by committee members representing any particular group.
+Stakeholders represented as members on the CRC^{\otimes} Standard Setting Committee may include but are not limited to independent financial advisors, captive financial advisors, public sector retirement plan counselors, retirement plan providers, retirement industry consultants.
 Each Standard Setting Committee member must sign and adhere to the InFRE Confidentiality & Conflict of Interest Agreement (Exhibit C).